vtex-apps/minicart/docs/README.md

 ## Advanced Configuration

-The `minicart.v2` block is highly customizable because it has `compostion: 'children'` and is composed of other blocks.
+The `minicart.v2` block is highly customizable because it has `composition: 'children'` and is composed of other blocks.
 Currently its default implementation is the following:

 ```jsonc
 // This is the default blocks implementation for the minicart-layout